ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ** 10.)
 Download **

-With this button, the selected object structure is downloaded as a json file from the ioBroker server and can be saved.
+With this button the selected object structure is downloaded as a json file from the ioBroker server and can be saved.

 ## The page content
 ![Columns of the table](../../de/admin/media/ADMIN_Objekte_numbers02.png)

-The existing objects are shown in a table on the page.
+The existing objects are shown in tabular form on the page.

 The table consists of the following columns (the fields under column headings 1 and 2 and the pulldown menus of the other columns serve as filter criteria).
-The table in the picture is arranged according to hierarchy and some sub-items (nodes) have been opened:
+The table in the picture is sorted by hierarchy and some sub-items (nodes) have been opened:

 *** 1.)
 ID ***